Saurabhdolas01/Fraud-Detection/README.md

 - Project Overview
 - Tech Stack
 - Key Features
-- Model Comparision
 - Business Cost Optimization
-- How to Run
-- Author

 🧠 Project Overview
 1. Built a machine learning pipeline to detect fraud using a real-world dataset.